calwoo/calwoo.github.io/posts/2022-07-01-notes-on-generalization.markdown

 $$ \epsilon_G \simeq 0.62\alpha^{-1} $$

 which shows that the generalization error is independent of the VC dimension!
 This is sorta a display of the failure of Vapnik-Chervonenkis theory to explain the generalization mysteries of deep networks.
 The other fun thing they show is that for $K\ge 2$ there is always a threshold $\alpha_0(K)$ for which generalization does not occur below it.
 This is again in contrast to the perceptron!

+## broken symmetries in committee machines

+The last [paper](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.45.4146) I want to talk about is another Barkai et al. paper (this time with Haim Sompolinsky), "Broken symmetries in multilayered perceptrons".
+Here, they are working instead with (possibly fully-connected) **committee machines**.
+The difference from a parity machine is that the final binary output is a *majority vote* from the binary hidden unit outputs, as opposed to a parity multiplication.

+In this work, they study the weight space of the multilayer networks via the lens of spontaneous symmetry breaking phenomena.
+In such a scheme, the weight space "fractures" into disjoint components that each has *less* symmetry than the total weight space as a whole.

+The standard kind of symmetry breaking found in these "spin-glass" analogues is that of replica symmetry breaking.
+The RSB ansatz gives a description of the dominating saddle point in the free energy calculation of the system.
+For kRSB where $k>0$, a permutation of the replica indices does *not* necessarily lead to the same saddle point $Q^*_{\alpha\beta}$.

+Hence, permuting the replicas give rise to other saddle points, all with the same free energy, and hence give multiple free energy valleys in the energy surface over state space.
+Since in the thermodynamic limit the barriers between such valleys are impassable, we get a breaking of ergodicity-- a state trapped in one energy valley cannot over arbitrarily long time escape it.

+In the case of a fully-connected committee machine, there is another kind of symmetry in weight space.
+Given any permutation of the hidden units, we get another point in weight space *with the same training error*.
+Hence this **permutation symmetry** may possibly be broken in some $\alpha$-regimes.

+Indeed, the authors find that for large $\alpha$, weights in weight space corresponding to permutations of the hidden units might become trapped in different energy valleys, breaking this symmetry.
+This was found empirically by investigating the values of specific order parameters designed to capture the connectedness of weight space under this symmetry.
+This breaking of the gauge symmetry might be extended to modern deep learning architectures, where such local symmetries abound, for example in large transformer models and CNNs.